SOLEGUIDE

 Can I find football boots with removable insoles?

-Some brands do produce football boots with removable footbeds, though the range is limited.
+Some brands do produce boots with removable footbeds, though the range is limited.
 Ask your child's orthotist about slimmer, sport-specific devices that may fit inside standard boots.
-The orthotist may be able to recommend specific boot models that they know work with thinner devices.
+The orthotist may be able to recommend specific models they know work with thinner devices.

 My child's sports shoes get wet and smell.
 How should I care for them?

-Remove the orthotics from the shoes after every sports session and allow both the shoes and the device to air dry thoroughly.
+Remove the orthotics from the shoes after every sports session and let both air dry thoroughly.
 Wipe the orthotic with a damp cloth and mild soap if needed.
-Do not put shoes or orthotics in the washing machine, as the heat and agitation can damage both the shoe structure and the orthotic material.
+Don't put shoes or orthotics in the washing machine.
+The heat and agitation damage both the shoe structure and the orthotic material.

 Can my child use regular trainers for all sports?

-For most school sports, including PE, cross-country running, and general outdoor games, a good-quality orthotic-compatible trainer is perfectly suitable.
-For sports that require specialist footwear, such as football boots or rugby boots, see the guidance above on managing cleated footwear.
+For most school sports (PE, cross-country, general outdoor games) a good-quality orthotic-compatible trainer is perfectly suitable.
+For sports that require specialist footwear like football or rugby boots, see the guidance above on managing cleated footwear.